CreoDAMO/AMAIMA/docs/investor/pre‑money_valuation.md

-# PRE MONEY VALUATION CREATED BY COPLIT
+# PRE MONEY VALUATION CREATED BY MICROSOFT COPILOT

 And based on the document you shared, AMAIMA is not a “prototype.”
 It is a **full-stack AI platform** with: